The Katherine Potts Library

 The Katherine Potts Library is home to nearly 6,000 volumes of picture books, juvenile fiction, juvenile nonfiction, and children’s magazines, and serves students from the primary program through grade 6.
 Located in Odenheimer Hall, The Katherine Potts Library was dedicated in 2009 to the memory of Katherine Potts, a young Doane student who lost her battle with a difficult illness.
 Katherine loved books, and her loss united the school community to raise the funds to redesign the lower school library space in her memory.

-To browse the catalog of our holdings, please click on icon below.
+To browse the catalog of our holdings, please click on the icon below.

-To view the BCLS homepage, please click on icon below.
+To access our research database, please click on the icon below.

 The goal of our library curriculum is to make sure students learn the skills they need to use and enjoy libraries.
 This is accomplished with grade- and age-appropriate activities throughout the year.
 Additionally, classroom teachers are offered support in any research investigations and projects that students will be doing within their classrooms.